Preparatory Work (Spring 1997)

 Development of new curriculum-based placement procedures and instrument(s)

-This effort was directed by John Norris, assisted by graduate students, pilot testing with participants in the Trier Summer Program.
+This effort was directed by John Norris, assisted by graduate students, and pilot testing with participants in the Trier Summer Program.

 Faculty-graduate student teams work on extensive materials development and syllabus and pedagogical work for Level I courses and further refinement of Level II and III courses.